 Invitation to apply

-The Secretariat conducts a yearly grant calculation exercise to determine the size of grant for which eligible institutions may apply.
-The Secretariat then notifies institutions—including those eligible for the first time—that they meet the program’s eligibility criteria, and invites them to apply for a Research Support Fund grant of that prescribed value.
+TIPS conducts a yearly grant calculation exercise to determine the size of grant for which eligible institutions may apply.
+TIPS will then notify your institution—including those eligible for the first time—that it meets the program’s eligibility criteria and invite your institution to apply for an RSF grant of the value determined.

 Newly eligible institutions

-Each year, the Secretariat monitors the level of funding granted by the three federal granting agencies to all Canadian postsecondary institutions.
-If an institution receives funding from any of the three agencies for the first time, the Secretariat contacts them to confirm their eligibility.
-Upon confirmation of their eligibility, the Secretariat invites them to apply for a Research Support Fund grant.
+Each year, TIPS monitors the funding granted by the three federal research funding agencies to all Canadian postsecondary institutions.
+If your institution receives funding from any of the three agencies for the first time, TIPS contacts you to confirm your institution’s eligibility and invites your institution to apply for an RSF grant.

 Grant value and duration

 TIPS uses a funding formula to determine the value of your institution’s RSF grant.
 The calculation uses the amount of funding received by your institution’s researchers from the three federal research granting agencies in the three most recent years for which data are available.
 These amounts are used to calculate credits toward the institution.
 The final value also depends on the RSF’s budget for that year.